-Our primary goals have been the successful completion of the main school building, occupancy of it with a full body of appropriately skilled staff and a student body numbering 360.
+Our primary goals have been the successful completion of the main school building, occupancy of it with a full body of appropriately skilled staff and a full body of students.
 This has been achieved.
-We are now in our second year of occupying our main building with three year groups, totalling 540 students.
+We are now in our third year of occupying our main building (fourth year of the school) with four year groups, totalling 750 students.